Ali-Mahzarnia/mrtrix_amd/README.md

-# Explanation for the Python script:
+# Explanation for the Python Pipeline script:

 This Python script is used for processing diffusion-weighted imaging (DWI) data and creating a connectome from the processed data.
 It involves several steps, including data preprocessing, estimation of basis functions, computing fiber orientation distributions (FODs), creating and sifting streamlines, and generating connectomes.
 Below is a step-by-step explanation of the code: